mjirv/JoinDB/README.md

-# Joiner
+# JoinDB
 Spin up a data warehouse in under 5 minutes!
 Joiner lets you easily join across all your databases and even CSVs in minutes.
 No complex ETLs or integration projects required.

+_For the hosted, web-app version of JoinDB, check out www.getjoiner.com._

 ![Screenshot of command line client](https://i.imgur.com/HyaJ6VG.png)